jeremyvol/ReactImgurClient/README.md

-my own version of an imgur client
+My own version of an imgur client

 made in React using Reflux, react-router and lodash